-The five mile loop trail on Dawson Butte Open Space travels through mostly forested areas with open meadows and views of the Front Range Mountains.
-The trail follows gently rolling terrain and an optional bridle paths include over 60 horse jumps.
+The 5-mile loop trail on Dawson Butte Open Space travels through mostly forested areas with open meadows and views of the Colorado Front Range.
+The trail follows gently rolling terrain, 2.7 miles of option paths, and bridle paths including over 60 horse jumps.
 There is no access to the top of the butte.
-There are handicapped accessible picnic tables and an overlook trail.
+There are handicapped accessible picnic tables and an overlook trail near the trailhead.

 Respect Wildlife – elk, bears, mountain lions, and many other wildlife species call this land home.

-Hiking; horse back riding; mountain biking; snowshoeing; and no motorized vehicles.
+Uses: Hiking; horse back riding; mountain biking and snowshoeing.
 Pets are allowed on leashes.
 No motorized vehicles.

-Picnic tables, restroom, car parking and parking for 15 horse trailers; no hitch rails, dirt surface parking lot.
+Amenities: Picnic tables, restroom, benches, car parking and parking for 20 horse trailers; fencing rails, and unpaved parking lot.

 Location: 1923 Tomah Road, Castle Rock.
 From I-25, take the Plum Creek Parkway exit west and head south five miles on the frontage road; turn right/west at Tomah Road; follow 1.5 miles to the Dawson Butte Ranch entrance on the right.

 Contact: Douglas County Open Space and Natural Resources 303-660-7495